-1. The British Isles consist of • • • • • • • • • • • • • • • • • • • • ••••• 2.
-The UK is made up of 3.
-The western coast of Great Britain is was hed by • • • • • • • • • • • • • • • • • • • • 4.
-Ben Nevis in Scotland is 5.
-One of the chief industries of the country is 6.
-The British developed their own 7.
-The British are known as Task 3.
-Fill in the appropriate words from the lis st. Use the words only once.
-Greatly basic beautiful the surface of aircraft and navigation to value a very a highly developed interested in facts
+1. The British Isles consist of

+2. The UK is made up of

+3. The western coast of Great Britain is washed by

+4. Ben Nevis in Scotland is

+5. One of the chief industries of the country is

+6. The British developed their own

+7. The British are known as

+Task 3.
+Fill in the appropriate words from the list.
+Use the words only once.

+Greatly basic beautiful the surface of the longest a highly developed aircraft and navigation to value a very wide...